For urgent consular assistance call

 Full travel advice: Local contacts

-Pickpocketing and bag-snatching happen, usually:
+Pickpocketing and bag-snatching can happen, usually:

 Organised groups of thieves target travellers.
 These groups may include children.